What is Process Mining?

 c) Visualization

-After defining them, you can use your python script to compare actual lead times with these targets.
+After defining them, you can use your Python script to compare lead times with these targets.

-- For some orders, warehouse teams are not respecting the preparation lead time target of 5.5 hours (630 minutes).
+- For some orders, warehouse teams do not respect the preparation lead time target of 5.5 hours (630 minutes).

 - Order transmission or warehouse airport transfer will never be a problem as you are way below the maximum lead time.